Championing empathy in B2B sales and marketing is a key ingredient for success.

 What’s missing here is empathy.
 Sales interactions that lack empathy come across as careless and impersonal, with buyers and customers left feeling like sellers are interested only in themselves.
 Taking an empathetic approach to sales and marketing means a give-first approach, putting yourself in the buyer’s shoes and thinking about their needs and concerns before thinking about closing a deal.

-As Alyce’s own Daniel Rodriguez said recently on an episode of the MarTech podcast, “Empathy is really the foundational building block to trust as well as reciprocity, which means you get opportunities created and get your deals over the finish line.”
+As Alyce’s own Daniel Rodriguez said recently, “Empathy is really the foundational building block to trust as well as reciprocity, which means you get opportunities created and get your deals over the finish line.”

 Similarly, in The 7 Traits of Perfect Salespeople, HubSpot highlighted empathy as something that separates top-performing sales pros from the rest of the pack, saying, “Empathy [is the] the ability to understand and share someone else’s feelings.
 Empathetic salespeople can place themselves in their prospects’ shoes, which helps them anticipate objections as well as make buyers feel heard.”